 An affordability check may also be completed with you to make sure that you can afford the new property, especially if you will be under occupying.

-REMEMBER – Mutual Exchange is a voluntary process and you can end it at any time if you have changed your mind.
+REMEMBER – Swapping is a voluntary process and you can end it at any time if you have changed your mind.

 Once the landlord for both tenants has completed their checks and visits, you will be informed of the decision, you must be given a decision within 42 days from the date that you requested the swap, which will be one of the following